silnrsi/wstr/src/content/docs/topics/input/other-input-methods.md

 ## Character pickers

 Character pickers (either hosted on a web site or on the user's device) present an array of characters and allow the user to select the desired ones.
 This is generally a slower method for data input than a keyboard, but may be useful for entering small amounts of text.
+See the "Web-based pickers" and "Character Pickers" sections of this [Keyboard Systems Overview article][ss-keyboard-systems] for further details.

 ## USV entry

 The computer operating system or a specific software application may offer the possibility of entering a character by typing its Unicode Scalar Value (USV), that is the four-, five-, or six-digit hexadecimal value introduced by "U+".
-See this [Unicode input](unicode-input) article for additional discussion.
 This is a slow input method, only suitable for entering occasional characters.
+See the "USV entry methods" section of this [Keyboard Systems Overview article][ss-keyboard-systems] for additional discussion.

 ## Voice recognition